-Disclosure of Interests: A Director shall comply with the provisions of section 140 of the Act (relating to disclosure of interest of directors) but failure to comply with that section does not affect the operation of clause 32.2.
+Disclosure of Interests: A Director shall comply with the provisions of section 140 of the Act (relating to disclosure of interest of directors) but failure to comply with that section does not affect the operation of clause 32.4.

+No voting by Interested Directors: Subject to clause 32.3 of this Constitution, a Director shall not vote on a Board resolution in respect of any matter in which that Director is Interested, nor shall the Director be counted in the quorum for the purposes of that matter.

+Exception to voting: Notwithstanding clause 32.2, a Director may vote in respect of, and be counted in the quorum for the Board for the consideration of, a matter in which that Director is Interested if that matter is one in respect of which Directors are expressly required to sign a certificate under the Act or which relates to the grant of indemnity under section 162 of the Act.

-Personal involvement of Directors: Notwithstanding any rule of law or equity to the contrary, but subject to the NZX Incorporation Rules and to sections 107(3) and 141 of the Act (relating to avoidance of transactions in which a Director is Interested) and section 199(2) of the Act (prohibiting a director from acting as auditor of a company), a Director may:
+Personal involvement of Directors: Notwithstanding any rule of law or equity to the contrary, but subject to the NZX Rules and to sections 107(3) and 141 of the Act (relating to avoidance of transactions in which a Director is Interested) and section 36(4) of the Financial Reporting Act 2013 (prohibiting a director from acting as auditor of a company), a Director may:

 contract with the Company in any capacity;